 4. Add value to your product.
 Working ethically allows your clients to see that your practices are correct.
 This will undoubtedly favor your business, improve your brand image and, consequently, improve sales.

 5. Produce personal satisfaction.
-By acting under solid ethical principles, you’ll feel a satisfaction that will encourage you to continue working correctly.
+By acting under solid ethical principles, you’ll feel satisfaction that will encourage you to continue working correctly.

 How to determine what is correct from an ethical point of view?

 We are already clear that ethical marketing will bring a lot of advantages to your business strategy.
 But, what is "right"? what is "wrong"?
 Ethics is a philosophical and abstract concept.
 How can we guide ourselves?
 We are going to define the practices to avoid.